Welcome to St. Isidore the Farmer in Springville

 You can find the document outlining guidelines for returning to church on the Liturgy page.

-Be aware that morning Masses resumes following this weekend.
-Hence, there will be 8:00 Mass at St. Isidore on Tuesday, June 2 and Thursday, Jun 4.
+Be aware that morning Masses resumes June 2nd.
+Hence, there will be 8:00 Mass at St. Isidore on Tuesdays and Thursdays.

 From Father Andrew